Power Strip Surge Protector Safety

 2. Use consumer-grade surge protectors to connect in-between the wall outlet and electronics.

 Power surges don’t just come from lightning strikes or irregular delivery from the electric company.
-Big appliances such as freezers and AC units can trigger a power surge on home wiring.
-And because power surges can also come in through home landlines and coaxial cable for television service, you may want to buy a surge suppressor with connections for these lines as well.
+Big appliances such as freezers and AC units can trigger a power surge on home wiring, and because power surges can also come in through home landlines and coaxial cable for television service, you may want to buy a surge suppressor with connections for these lines as well.

 “Power strips are merely a convenience,” Drengenberg said.
 “They don’t offer any real protection from a power surge.
 But if you’re using them to plug in smaller appliances – such as hair dryers and lamps – which are less likely to be damaged in a power surge than electronics, you may not need the extra protection provided by a surge protector.”